 Major equipment maintenance costs are capitalized as incurred and included in other current assets.
 These costs are amortized to cost of products sold within a 12 to 36 month period.
 Other maintenance costs are expensed as incurred.
 Costs of improvements and renewals are capitalized.
-Our maintenance expense for the years ended December 31, 2019, 2018 and 2017 was \$19.7 million, \$18.3 million and \$18.8 million, respectively, which is included as a component of cost of products sold.
+Our maintenance expense for the years ended December 31, 2020, 2019 and 2018 was \$15.9 million, \$19.7 million and \$18.3 million, respectively, which is included as a component of cost of products sold.

 Depreciation is computed using the straight-line method based on the estimated useful lives of the related assets.
 The estimated useful lives of buildings and land improvements are between 10 and 39 years, and the estimated useful lives of machinery and equipment are between five and 20 years.
-Our total depreciation expense for the years ended December 31, 2019, 2018 and 2017 was \$16.7 million, \$16.4 million and \$16.5 million, respectively, of which \$16.1 million, \$15.9 million and \$16.2 million, respectively, was included as a component of cost of products sold while the remainder was included in selling, general and administrative expense.
+Our total depreciation expense for the years ended December 31, 2020, 2019 and 2018 was \$17.5 million, \$16.7 million and \$16.4 million, respectively, of which \$17.0 million, \$16.1 million and \$15.9 million, respectively, was included as a component of cost of products sold while the remainder was included in selling, general and administrative expense.

 Long-Lived Asset Impairment.
 Long-lived assets, including property, plant and equipment and intangible assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable in relation to the operating performance and future undiscounted cash flows of the underlying assets.
 Adjustments are made if the sum of expected future cash flows is less than the book value.
-Based on management's assessment of the carrying values of long-lived assets, no impairment reserve was necessary as of December 31, 2019, 2018 and 2017.
+Based on management's assessment of the carrying values of long-lived assets, no impairment reserve was necessary as of December 31, 2020, 2019 and 2018.

 Deferred Financing Costs.
 Deferred financing costs are amortized up to the maturity date of the related financial instrument using the straight-line method, which approximates the effective interest method.
-Deferred financing cost amortization for the years ended December 31, 2019, 2018 and 2017 was \$0.2 million, \$0.3 million and \$0.3 million, respectively, and is included as a component of interest expense and other financing costs on the consolidated statements of operations and included as part of total depreciation and amortization on the consolidated statements of cash flows.
-During 2018, the Company recorded \$0.7 million of additional deferred financing costs related to the New Markets Tax Credits financing effective March 9, 2018, and \$0.4 million of additional deferred financing costs related to the First Amended and Restated Revolving Credit, Term Loan and Security Agreement ("Credit Agreement") effective August 3, 2018.
-At December 31, 2019 and 2018, we had \$1.4 million and \$1.6 million, respectively, of unamortized deferred financing costs included on our consolidated balance sheets as a reduction of debt.
+Deferred financing cost amortization for the years ended December 31, 2020, 2019 and 2018 was \$0.2 million, \$0.2 million and \$0.3 million, respectively, and is included as a component of interest expense and other financing costs on the consolidated statements of operations and included as part of total depreciation and amortization on the consolidated statements of cash flows.
+At December 31, 2020 and 2019, we had \$1.2 million and \$1.4 million, respectively, of unamortized deferred financing costs included on our consolidated balance sheets as a reduction of debt.

 Revenue Recognition.
 The Company's revenues are primarily composed of sales of products.
 Revenue from the sale of products is recognized when the Company satisfies its performance obligations under a contract by transferring control of the promised product to its customer ("point-in-time").
 Sales of certain specified product grades and shapes, and sales from conversion services, are recognized over-time.
 These sales qualify for over-time revenue recognition as the Company does not produce an asset with alternative use when completing its performance obligations with regard to these items, and maintains an enforceable right to payment in the event of contract termination.
-Over-time recognition is a change from prior accounting, which was point-intime for the specified products and service completion for conversion services.